slint-ui/slint/docs/recipes/recipes.md

 }
 ```

-Some simple boiler plate needs to be done with cmake for the integration, so that the Slint compiler
-generates the button_native.h header file from the Slint file.
-It contains the generated class `Recipe`.
+The CMake integration handles the Slint compiler invocations as needed,
+which will parse the `.slint` file and generate the `button_native.h` header.

-For each property, a getter (`get_counter`) and a setter (`set_counter`)
+This header file contains a `Recipe` class with a getter and setter for each
-is generated.
-For the callback, a function to set the callback is generated (`on_button_pressed`)
+accessible property, as well as a function to set up a callback
+for each accessible callback in `Recipe`.
+In this case we will have `get_counter`,
+`set_counter` to access the `counter` property and `on_button_pressed` to
+set up the callback.

 </details>

-### Use property bindings to synchronize controls
+### Use Property Bindings to Synchronize Controls

 ```slint,no-auto-preview
 import { VerticalBox, Slider } from "std-widgets.slint";